gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 ### Before you begin

-Before you begin, please ensure you have an AWS Accout with Administrator privileges.
+Before you begin, please ensure you have an AWS Account with Administrator privileges.

 All set? <a href="#understanding-service-orchestration">Click here to skip ahead to the introduction.</a>